Near-Optimal Performance of Stochastic Model Predictive Control: Main Results

 where $\rho$ and $c_1$ are defined in \eqref{eqn:constants} and

 \end{theorem}

 The proof is deferred to Appendix \ref{apx:stab}.
 The sketch of the proof is as follows.
-Using the open-loop perturbation result in Theorem \ref{thm:decay}, we show that the open-loop SPC policy and the optimal policy become exponentially close as the horizon length $W$ increases.
-Thus, for $W$ large enough, one can show that the exponential~decay in the perturbation bound holds for the closed-loop SPC policy, but the decay rate slightly deteriorates $\rho\rightarrow \rho^{1/2}$.
-We note that the EISSE of SPC can be obtained directly from Theorem \ref{thm:stab}.
-This result is important not only because it guarantees the EISSE of SPC, but also because it serves as an important intermediate step for establishing the performance guarantee.
+Using the open-loop perturbation result in Theorem \ref{thm:decay}, we show that the open-loop SMPC policy and the optimal policy become exponentially close as the horizon length $W$ increases.
+Thus, for $W$ large enough, one can show that the exponential~decay in the perturbation bound holds for the closed-loop SMPC policy, but the decay rate slightly deteriorates $\rho\rightarrow \rho^{1/2}$.
+We note that the EISSE of SMPC can be obtained directly from Theorem \ref{thm:stab}.
+This result is important not only because it guarantees the EISSE of SMPC, but also because it serves as an important intermediate step for establishing the performance guarantee.